GAYATRI-SIVANI-SUSARLA/Netflix_SQL_Project/README.md

  where country  = 'India'
  group by 1
 ```
-**Objective:** Calculate and rank years by the average number of content releases in the United States.
+**Objective:** Calculate and rank years by the average number of content releases in India.

 ### 11. List All Movies that are Documentaries
 ```sql